 The technological changes from film stock to digital medium and recording helped shape videography as both a profession and a hobby for many.
-As technology is such an important part of videography, understanding it and its history is important.
-What follows is a brief historical and current technological overview, and the current production jobs videographers perform today.
+As digital technology is such an important part of it's origins, understanding it and its history is important.

 Digital Video: A Brief History

-Videography owes much of its existence to digital technology.
-In 1985 Sony released the D1 camcorder a precursor to modern digital technology.
+In 1985 Sony released the D1 camcorder, a precursor to modern digital technology.
 An early example of digital recording, the D1 recorded uncompressed broadcast quality video footage.
 However, the D1 required a lot of bandwidth to function.
 In 1992 Ampex introduced the first digital video format DCT (discrete cosine transform) that made use of data compression.
 Discrete cosine transform is still used in digital video formats to this day.
 With digital video storage now more feasible, Sony, Panasonic, JVC, and other video companies introduced the DV digital video storing format, creating an industry standard.
 In 2005 DV would be replaced by its successor HDV which allowed for high definition video.

 Concerning digital camera designs, modern cameras are easier to use and more lightweight.
 A more user friendly design has not affected features however.
-Modern digital cameras often have high performance, can record HD video, and have several options that allow editing in real time.
-Plus the ease of transferring digital data from memory cards to computers allows for further editing on powerful desktop software.
+Modern digital cameras often have high performance, can record 4K video or higher, and have several options that allow editing in real time.
+Plus the ease of transferring digital data from memory cards to computers allows for quicker turn around times in post.

 What Videographers Do

-Videographers are often hired to record footage of several different important events in people’s lives.
+Videographers are often hired for ENG purposes or for event/reality work.
 As noted above, digital technology allows one person to shoot and edit an entire event.
 This one person approach has become common across the industry.
-Videographers often find themselves recording events such as weddings, concerts, conventions, sports games, and more.
+Videographers often find themselves recording events such as weddings, concerts, conventions, sports games, news, etc.

-Videography is a modern, flexible, and fast moving industry.
-What once took several people to do now only requires a single person with a digital video camera.
-This allows consumers the chance to have life’s most important events expertly recorded at an affordable price.
+The videography market is growing larger with every years newest technological advancements.
+What once took several people to do now only requires a single person with a digital video camera and some additional/affordable gear.
+This allows consumers the chance to have life’s most important events recorded at an affordable price and on an expert level.

 eBook Download: Have you ever tried implenting professional video marketing into your business but have not seen a positive outcome?
 Download this eBook written by our producers that talk in depth about 7 secrets to growing your business using the many different tiers of video prodcution that are available in todays marketing world.